 Stars behind the core send light later than those in front of the core, in cases where galaxies are viewed edge-on.
 Starlight passing near the core will be lensed more than light from edges.
 Any tilt in the disk viewing plane will of necessity create a false image.
 We need computer algorithms to compensate for the variation in distance and provide more accurate models in real time.

 One challenge given this stretch is to reevaluate current galaxy typology.
 Are 'elliptical galaxies' just spirals with gravitational lensing and light-speed lag effects blurring actual form?
 Can the actual form ever be seen other than at perfect perpendicularity?

-Imagine all the energy of spin lensing in the very densest core.
-Imagine rearranging Einstein’s formula and creating matter from spin energy:
+Imagine the energy of a star lensing in the very densest core.
+We can start by rearranging Einstein’s formula and creating matter from energy:

-A wave of energy is bent by gravity in the core of a black hole, forming links and chains, stable localized snippets made into packets.
+A wave of light can be bent by gravity in the core of a black hole, forming links and chains, stable localized snippets arranged into packets.
 Equal pressure from all sides in the centre of the gravity well causes wave circularization - the most stable configuration.
 Prefusion quantum soup.